Visitation to Tasmania

 On the international front, the forecast for international tourism to Australia had been healthier with predictions of around 10 per cent average annual growth in international visitors to Australia over the next two years.

-Tasmania had outperformed domestic and international visitation forecasts over recent years, however tourism industry targets will need to be reconsidered in response to the impact of the pandemic.
+Tasmania had outperformed domestic and international visitation forecasts over recent years, however tourism industry targets will need to be reconsidered in response to the ongoing impact of the pandemic.

 3 Tasmanian Visitor Survey for year ending December 2019, Tourism Tasmania